 \paragraph{DNNs with rectified linear unit (ReLU) activation function}

-Theoretical worst case results presented above, along with limited empirical successes lead to DNN's going out of favor by late 1990s.
-However, in recent time, DNNs became popular again by advent of first-order gradient based heuristics for training.
-This success started with the work of \cite{HOT06} which gave empirical evidence that if DNNs are initialized properly then we can find good solutions in reasonable runtime.
+Theoretical worst case results presented above, along with limited empirical successes led to DNN's going out of favor by late 1990s.
+However, in recent times, DNNs became popular again due to the success of first-order gradient based heuristic algorithms for training.
+This success started with the work of \cite{HOT06} which presented empirical evidence that if DNNs are initialized properly, then we can find good solutions in reasonable runtime.
 This work was soon followed by series of early successes of deep learning in natural language processing \cite{CW08}, speech recognition \cite{MDH12} and visual object classification \cite{KSH12}.
-It was empirically shown by \cite{CSMBO16} that a sufficiently over-parameterized neural network can be trained to global optimality.
+It was empirically shown in \cite{CSMBO16} that a sufficiently over-parameterized neural network can be trained to global optimality.

-These gradient-based heuristics are not useful for binary neural networks as there is no gradient information.
-Even networks with sigmoid activation function fell out of favor because gradient information is not valuable when input values are large.
-The popular neural network architecture uses \emph{ReLU activations} on which gradient based heuristics are useful.
-Fomally, the ReLU function is given by: $[x]_+ := \max(x,0)$.
+These gradient-based heuristics are not useful for neural networks with threshold activation function as there is no gradient information.
+Even networks with sigmoid activation function fell out of favor because gradient information is not valuable when input values are large \cite{Hochreiter01gradientflow}.
+The popular neural network architecture uses \emph{ReLU activations} on which the gradient based methods are useful.
+Formally, the ReLU function is given by: $[x]_+ := \max(x,0)$.